Places and life-stories

 Atlantic Airmail: Mum and Son 1973-74

-records the letters from home, and Angus’s replies, while he was working in New York City.
-There is also travelogue of the time he spent travelling by Greyhound Bus across the United States.
-Both countries experience their own changes just as Angus’s own life is further influenced by the places he saw.
+Atlantic Airmail records the letters from home, and my replies, while I was working in New York City.
+There is also travelogue of the time I spent travelling by Greyhound Bus across the United States.
+Both countries experience their own changes just as my own life is further influenced by the places I saw.

 Read more >>